A CLT for empirical processes involving time-dependent data: Previous results and some definitions

 Now we state some results which are useful for what we prove in this paper.
-The first is important as it helps us establish counterexamples to natural conjectures one might make in connection to our main result appearing in Theorem 3 below.

-\begin{thm} (Gin\'e and Zinn \cite{empirical-specialinvited} for sufficiency and Talagrand \cite{talagrand-donsker-sets} for necessity of the $\Delta^{\mathcal{C}}$ condition in (ii)) Let $\Delta^{\mathcal{C}}(A)$ denote the number of distinct subsets of $A$ obtained when one intersects all sets in $\mathcal{C}$ with $A$.
-Then, modulo measurability assumptions, conditions, (i) and (ii) below are equivalent. \begin{enumerate} \item[(i)] The central limit theorem holds for the process
+The first is important as it helps us establish counterexamples to natural conjectures one might make in connection to our main result, appearing in Theorem~\ref{mainresult} below. \begin{theorem}[{[\citet{empirical-specialinvited} for sufficiency and \citet{talagrand-donsker-sets} for necessity of the $\Delta^{\mathcal{C}}$ condition in (ii)]}] Let $\Delta^{\mathcal{C}}(A)$ denote the number of distinct subsets of $A$ obtained when one intersects all sets in $\mathcal{C}$ with $A$.
+Then, modulo measurability assumptions, conditions \textup{(i)} and \textup{(ii)} below are equivalent. \begin{longlist} \item The central limit theorem holds for the process